Us here at Creekrat have been

 Haven, Florida, and was called the Fliv-R-Boat.
 Another company making Flivers

-was called Royal Craft.
-We also know that Cypress Gardens, in the 1960's, made
+was called Royal Craft and there was also Midland Reinforced Plastics LTD. We also know that Cypress Gardens, in the 1960's, made

 and sold their own Fliver Boats too.
 Thereafter, we know Flivers were made in